-If one of the parents receives family allowances from the special system for civil servants, only the higher benefit award is paid.
+If a parent is also eligible to receive family allowances from the special system for civil servants, only the higher benefit award is paid.

 Prenatal allowance: The mother and child must undergo three prescribed medical examinations.
-The allowance is payable to an insured woman or to the wife of an insured man.
+The allowance is paid to an insured woman or to the wife of an insured man.